vladimir-iliev/django-reporting/README.rst

     reporting.register('people', PersonReport) # Do not forget to 'register' your class in reports

+Add an import of the reports.py in the __init__ of your application.

 For more details see a 'samples' projects inside the repository.